What Type of Brake Fluid Should You Use for Your Harley-Davidson

 The DOT 4 is a slightly costlier option.
 This one also happens to be a glycol-based brake oil.
 However, the composition seems to be slightly different.
 Due to the unique composition, the DOT 4 brake fluid might resist temperatures as high as 230° C. Further, by adding certain chemicals, the buildup of moisture inside your bike can be prevented.
 Moreover, they are ideally suited for models that are quitted with ABS technology.

-See also Where Did Harley-Davidson Start?
+See also How to Winterize Harley-Davidson

 DOT 5